RoelCrabbe/Custify-React/README.md

 # Custify: Frontend

 Custify is a modern customer relationship management (CRM) platform focused on simplicity and real-time interactions.
-This repository contains the frontend code built with Next.js and TypeScript.
+This repository contains the frontend code built with Next.js and React.

 ---